GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

        -H 'Host: test.com'
      ```

-One important thing is here, I am passing `Host: test.com` in header this is the filter for our above created route which we configured with same host details.
-So when you make this request, kong match all the request with kong route configurations.
-In above case, it is matching `host`.
+One important thing is here, `Host: test.com` is passed in the header at the filter for the newly created route, which is configured with same host details.
+When the request is made, Kong matches all the requests with Kong route configurations.
+In the above case, it is matching `host`.
 There are several possibilities for routing.

-## Routes configurations
+## Route configuration

-The route configuration is just like we define API in any programming language where we add HTTP Method and Endpoint Path.
-Here kong has more powerful tools for routing.
-The Route provides to add `Hosts`, `HTTP Methods`, `Paths` and `Headers`.
-Let's see some example
+The route configuration is just like defining APIs in any programming language, adding HTTP Methods and Endpoint Paths.
+Here, Kong has more powerful tools for routing.
+The Route can add `Hosts`, `HTTP Methods`, `Paths` and `Headers`.
+For example,

 - GREEN requests are valid and allowed by Kong.
 - RED requests are invalid and deny by Kong.